marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Constitutes a Traffic Infraction in Maryland?

 Generally, traffic infractions are offenses that violate road regulations and municipal ordinances.
 These types of violations are not punishable by a jail term.
 Instead, law enforcement and authorized officials of the MVA issue citations, also known as tickets.
-These tickets state the fine and infraction points awards against the offender’s license based on a point schedule.
+These tickets typically state the fine and infraction points awarded against the offender’s license based on a point schedule.
 Nevertheless, infractions are serious because committing several infractions and accumulating multiple tickets can lead to unpleasant penalties.

 Examples of Traffic Infractions in Maryland include: